 (d) Customer may terminate this Agreement without cause upon at least ninety (90) days’ prior written notice to Heru.

-(e) Promptly following the termination or expiration of this Agreement, (i) Heru shall, if requested by Customer, provide to Customer a copy of all Customer Data in the format then maintained by Heru, excluding such Customer Data which has been aggregated and de-identified for use in accordance with Section 6(c); (ii) Customer shall return to Heru the Product (including, without limitation, all Headsets and the Documentation); and (iii) each Receiving Party shall, in accordance with the Disclosing Party’s request, either return to the Disclosing Party or certify in writing to the Disclosing Party that it has destroyed all documents and other tangible items containing the Confidential Information of the Disclosing Party.
+(e) Promptly following the termination or expiration of this Agreement, (i) Heru shall, if requested by Customer, provide to Customer a copy of all Customer Data in the format then maintained by Heru, excluding such Customer Data which has been aggregated and de-identified for use in accordance with Section 6(c); (ii) Customer shall return to Heru the Product (including all Headsets other than those Headsets that Customer purchased in accordance with Section 2(a), and the Documentation); and (iii) each Receiving Party shall, in accordance with the Disclosing Party’s request, either return to the Disclosing Party or certify in writing to the Disclosing Party that it has destroyed all documents and other tangible items containing the Confidential Information of the Disclosing Party.
 For clarity, Section 12(e)(iii) shall not require Heru to cease using the license granted it under Section 6(c) with respect to Customer Data which has been aggregated and de-identified for use in accordance with Section 6(c).

 (f) Except as otherwise provided herein, termination or expiration of this Agreement for any reason will be without prejudice to any rights that will have accrued to the benefit of a Party prior to the effective date of such termination.
 The provisions of Sections 2(f), 3(b)(second sentence), 5(f), 6, 7, 10(d), 11(a), 12(e)-(f), 13(b)-(e) and 13(g)-(n) shall survive expiration or termination of this Agreement.